-- the initial due diligence conducted by the Investment Manager prior to investment; - the ongoing monitoring of investee companies by the Investment Manager; and

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. active engagement with investee companies by the Investment Manager and demonstration of responsible investment in accordance with Jupiter's Responsible Investment Policy.
+- the initial due diligence conducted by the Investment Manager prior to investment; - the ongoing monitoring of investee companies by the Investment Manager; and management structures, employee relations, remuneration of staff and tax compliance. • active engagement with investee companies by the Investment Manager and demonstration of responsible investment in accordance with Jupiter's Responsible Investment Policy.